dgrtwo/Sweave2knitr/README.markdown

 Installation
 ------------

+You can install Sweave2knitr from the [Python Package Index](http://pypi.python.org/pypi) using:

+    easy_install Sweave2knitr

-Install using
+or using pip:

+    pip install Sweave2knitr

+(On Linux or Macs, you might need to add `sudo` to the start of each command).
+You can also install it from source:

     python setup.py build
     python setup.py install

-You can also install it through [pip](http://pypi.python.org/pypi/pip/) using:

-    pip install Sweave2knitr

-Once installed, you can run unit tests using

-    python tests/tests.py

 Usage
 -----